uidaholib/base-digital-collections-template/pages/bts.md

 ## Donating to the Archives

 This collection is comprised of materials donated by faculty and staff in the College of Natural Resources, including Dean John Ehrenreich and his family.
-The financial support that accompanied their gift of materials was essential to the development of a digital collection and detailed [finding aid](https://archiveswest.orbiscascade.org/ark:80444/xv638509){:target="_blank" rel="noopener"}.
-To learn more about donating materials or funds to Special Collections and Archives, visit our [website](https://www.lib.uidaho.edu/special-collections/donations.html){:target="_blank" rel="noopener"}.
+The financial support that accompanied their gift of materials was essential to the development of a digital collection and detailed [finding aid](https://archiveswest.orbiscascade.org/ark:80444/xv638509).
+To learn more about donating materials or funds to Special Collections and Archives, visit our [website](https://www.lib.uidaho.edu/special-collections/donations.html).